 Now we need to get a server set up on WHMCS and then add some products as well before we can start making some cash!

-Log into your WHMCS installation, and go to the addons section.
+Log into your WHMCS installation, and go to Setup > Addon Modules.

-You’ll see the WHMCS Provisioning plugin, which should already be activated.
+You’ll see the WHMCS Provisioning addon in the list, which should already be activated.

 We also need to set permissions, once activated you can then manage those permissions: